asseinfo/react-kanban/README.md

 #### `disableCardDrag`
 Disallow the user from move a card.

+### `AllowRemoveLane`
+When using the default header template, when you don't pass a template through the `renderLaneHeader`, it will allow the user to remove a lane.

 #### `onLaneRemove`
 When the user removes a lane, this callback will be called passing these parameters: